 This employee Christmas party can have everyone dress up for the festivities, which is always a great ice-breaker!

 Time to get your holiday “cheers!” on!
-A Christmas-themed happy hour will get the whole office into the Christmas spirits.
+A Christmas-themed happy hour will get the whole office into the Christmas spirit.

 A great holiday party idea is an office scavenger hunt.
 Employees can work together, or alone, and compete to find the Christmas treasure.
 Make the treasure worthwhile as an exciting prize for the winners!
 This could be material - but it could also be in the form of an extra couple days of leave over December, paid lunch at work, or anything else.